10 Best Beaches in Tulum

 Back over in Tulum proper, Playa Santa Fe is another beach along the main stretch, not far from Playa Paraiso and Playa Pescadores.
 The beach is about half a mile down from the Tulum ruins and is outfitted with bathrooms and showers, making it one of the more comfortable and convenient beaches in Tulum.
 That means it's one of the more crowded beaches, but beachgoers never seem to mind the crowds in exchange for the gorgeous views.

-Playa Santa Fe also has several beachfront restaurants and food stalls, so you really can spend the entire day there if you want.
+Playa Santa Fe also has several beachfront restaurants and food stalls, so you can spend the entire day there if you want.
 I avoid Santa Fe Tulum Beach Club.
 It's overpriced and some customers have complained about being scammed.
 Instead, I like to head to La Diosa Tulum, which sits on the border of Playa Santa Fe and Playa Pescadores.

 6. Playa Las Palmas

 Adjacent to Playa Pescadores sits Playa Las Palmas, the last beach on the stretch of prime Tulum beachfront real estate.
 This relatively quiet beach has a rocky outcrop to the far right and nothing but silky soft sand to the left.
 If you keep walking up from Playa Las Palmas, you'll pass other beaches like Playa Pescadores, Playa Santa Fe, and Playa Paraiso.

 The water here is as baby blue as all the rest, but what sets it apart from the other Tulum beaches is its (relative) peace and quiet.
 It has fewer services here, save for the rogue vendor, so you'll want to pack in what you need for the day, unless you want to walk up to the busier beaches.